wentelteefje/wentelteefje.github.io/content/posts/post-001.md

 This concludes our introduction to resolver contracts.
 For further reading, the chapter on the [PublicResolver](https://docs.ens.domains/contract-api-reference/publicresolver) from the official ENS documentation is recommended as a starting point.

 ## 2.4 Registrars
-We have so far covered the two main components of the Ethereum Name System.
+We have so far covered the two main components of the Ethereum Name Service.
 In the section on the registry, we saw that each node owner can in principle create as many subnodes as they wish.
 In practice, however, the creation of subnodes is typically managed by a smart contract, which can freely specify the conditions for acquiring a subdomain.
 In particular, this is the case for Top-Level Domains like ".eth".
 These smart contracts are called registrars.
 By design, each person who owns a domain (on any level) can manage the subdomains themselves, i.e. they can also deploy and use a registrar contract for administration as they wish.

 Let's look at an example.
 This registrar implementation allows anyone to call `register`, to obtain a subnode of some fixed parent node.
 After a period of 4 weeks the subnode will be available for registration again.
 ```solidity